 - To reduce expenses for government programs which would otherwise have to incorporate these individuals.

-Community Service Clients are referred to Volunteer Alexandria through courts, probation officers, lawyers, or city agencies and after completing the intake process, are placed with a nonprofit or civic organization to complete their hours.
+Community Service Volunteers are referred to Volunteer Alexandria through courts, probation officers, lawyers, or city agencies and after completing the intake process, are placed with a nonprofit or civic organization to complete their hours.
 Volunteer Alexandria handles all of the required paperwork, including a completion letter that is sent when hours are finished.

 - No calling multiple organizations- we give clients placements that work